Namecheap Private Email DNS records for domains on Namecheap Hosting nameservers

 If your domain is hosted with us (using our hosting nameservers dns1-2.namecheaphosting.com) and you would like to use the Namecheap Private Email service, you can set appropriate MX, CNAME, SRV, and TXT records in your cPanel.
 We have a step-by-step guide on how to log into cPanel for your convenience.

-NOTE: Namecheap Web Hosting’s cPanel includes the cPanel email service, which is configured by default.
+NOTE: The cPanel email service included in Namecheap Web Hosting is configured by default.
 If you decide to switch to Private Email, please note that the two services cannot work simultaneously.
-Once the Private Email DNS records are added to your cPanel, the cPanel email hosting will stop working.
-You can check the differences between the two email services here.
+Once the Private Email DNS records are added to your cPanel, the cPanel email service will stop working.
+You can check the differences between these two email services here.

 NOTE: We will use the nctest.info domain in the text guide as an example.